Edward Craven Walker: Naturism

 Walker was a member of Spielplatz naturist camp in the 1950s.
 It was routinely described as Naturism's Ambassador.
 He set up his own naturist resort at Matchams, near Ringwood, known as the Bournemouth and District Outdoor Club (BDOC).
 The camp closed in 2000 after Craven's death.

 Film work

 Craven combined film with naturism.
-In the 1950s/60s nudity in film was taboo but he evaded censors by not showing pubic hair.
+In the 1950s/60s, nudity in film was taboo, but he evaded censors by not showing pubic hair.
 As a result, he became a pioneer in this genre.
 Under the pseudonym Michael Keatering, Craven directed the naturist film Travelling Light (1959).
 This was the first naturist film to receive public release in the UK.
 Described as an underwater ballet, it was shot off Corsica and released in 1960.
 He later produced Sunswept (1961) and Eves on Skis (1963).

-He lost a lot of his film archive when a tree fell on the garage in which it was stored while he was away at his apartment in Costa Natura, a naturist resort in Málaga, Spain.
+He lost a lot of his film archive when a tree fell on the garage in which it was stored while he was away at his apartment in Costa Natura, a naturist resort in Estepona, Spain.